testdouble/testdouble.js/README.md

-  be verified and whose `prototype` functions have all been replaced with test double functions using the same [imitation](https://github.com/testdouble/testdouble.js/blob/master/src/imitate/index.js)
+  be verified and whose `prototype` functions have all been replaced with test double functions using the same [imitation](https://github.com/testdouble/testdouble.js/blob/master/src/imitate/index.js) mechanism described above
 * **`td.constructor(['select', 'save'])`** - returns a constructor with `select`
-  and `save` properties set to test double functions named `'#select'` and `'#save'` on its `prototype` object
+  and `save` properties on its `prototype` object set to test double functions named `'#select'` and `'#save'`, respectively

 When replacing a constructor, typically the test will configure stubbing & verification by directly addressing its prototype functions.

-To illustrate, That means in your test you might write:
+To illustrate, that means in your test you might write:

 ```js
 const FakeConstructor = td.constructor(RealConstructor)
 td.when(FakeConstructor.prototype.doStuff()).thenReturn('ok')

 subject(FakeConstructor)
 ```